 Coordination of the Internal Harmonies

-Internal coordination, harmony, is dependent on external coordination.
-So if you have not checked your posture throughout different parts of the tai chi form, external coordination is the low hanging fruit.
+Internal coordination or harmony is dependent on external coordination.
+So if you have not checked your posture throughout different parts of the tai chi form, external coordination has to be present first.
+Coordinating the internal harmonies is putting the intention and will (the brains and heart) behind the movement.

-Betty Edwards in Drawing with the Right Side of the Brain described it the best when she talked about getting lost and forgetting about time when you incorporate intention and balance in the creative process.
+Betty Edwards in Drawing with the Right Side of the Brain (ad) described it the best when she talked about getting lost and forgetting about time when you incorporate intention and balance in the creative process.
 If I get nothing else out of tai chi class, I at least get a break from the continual ramble of thoughts (grocery lists, where did I put my…) that usually accompanies my day.